SimpleDataLabsInc/prophecy-docs/docs/Spark/fabrics/livy.md

 When ready, you can continue and complete your Fabric setup.

 Once the Fabric has been created, you can test your Fabric.
-Open a project, connect to a cluster, and try to run a pipeline!
+Open a project, connect to a cluster, and try to run a Pipeline!

 :::info